declanjcasey/class_activities/activity4/activity4.md

 #### Step 6 Question

 What is the output?
-Explain the differences between these types by providing concrete examples of what you observe from running code in steps 5 and 6.
+Explain the differences between `var' and `let' types by providing concrete examples of what you observe from running code in steps 5 and 6.

 ### Submission

-Commit and push the modified `activity4.md` file to your class activities repository.
+Commit and push the `activity4.md` file with your answers to your class activities repository.